wannabeyourfriend/wannabeyourfriend/README.md

 - 👋 Hi, I’m @wannabeyourfriend
-- 🌱 I’m a second-year students@THU with a major of Basic Science of Mathematics and Physics（数理基础科学, and a minor of computer science.
-- 😄 I'm interested in ML, CV and robotics.
+- 🌱 I’m a second-year students@THU with a major of Basic Science of Mathematics and Physics（数理基础科学）, and a minor of computer science.
+I'm interested in ML, CV and robotics.
 - 💞️ I’m currently learning/self-learning deep learning, machine learning, computer vision, computer graphics.
-- 👀 I’m looking for opportunities to participate in reserch.
+- 👀 I’m looking for opportunities to participate in reserch on machine learning, computer vision, embodied AI and so on ...
 - 📫 How to reach me. email:`wang-zx23@mails.tsinghua.edu.cn`
 - 😄 I look forward to communicating and connecting with any students or professors with background related to AI.
 Feel free to reach out to me anytime!
-- ⚡ Fun fact: I play instruments and am a saxophonist in the band THUMB.
+- ☆*:.｡.o(≧▽≦)o.｡.:*☆ Fun fact1.
+I play instruments and am a saxophonist in the band THUMB.
+- 😄 Fun fact2.
 I enjoy sports and cats!
+- (灬º‿º灬)♡Fun fact3.
+I have not attended the third year of high school.
+Although I was directly admitted to university through a physics competition in high school, I’m not exactly a big fan of physics now.

 ##### Computer Science related Course-Assignments-Index